jdunkerley/jdunkerley/AWS Developer.md

 - Long Polling
   - Doesnt return from request until either timeout or a message sent
   - Reduces costs
+- Compatible with JMS (v1.1) - only standard queues

 # SNS